vishalnayan/Linear-Regression-with-Python/README.md

 - GD algorithm is best used in the scenarios when the parameters cannot be calculated analytically(i.e. using linear algebra), and must be searched by a optimization algorithm.
 - Common examples of algorithms with coefficients that can be optimized using gradient descent are Linear Regression and Logistic Regression.
 - Every ML algorithm has an optimization algorithm at its core, and Gradient descent algorithem is a simple algorithm which you can use it with any ML algo.
-- GD algorithm can be used with algorithms like linear regression.
 - GD algorithm scales to a very large datasets.

 ### Step to calculate Gradient Descent